SkoolNotes/Taproot/2020BIO101/KBhBIO101ViralInfection.md

 - If the virus is carrying +SS RNA, they do not need to produce anything because that is directly translatable by the host ribosomes
 - If the virus is carrying -SS RNA (which is useless by itself as it is the template RNA, making it harder to detect), they would trigger the process of RNA replication either using their own RNA-dependent RNA polymerease or using that of the host cells
+- If the virus is carrying both, it will infect with both +-stranded and --stranded RNA, but the latter requires conversion

 *What serves as the templates for viral genome replication?*

+* with dsRNA; takes +ssRNA and makes -ssRMA; combining the two to produce dsRNA
+* with +ssRNA, takes +ssRNA and makes temporary -ssRNA which makes more +ssRNA
+* with -ssRNA, takes -ssRNA, and makes temporary +ssRNA, which makes -ssRNA

+Instead of waiting for the RNA-dependent-RNA polymerease of the cell, viruses sometimes decide to just

 #### Packaging